 Cooper-Standard Holdings, Inc. — Kramer Levin represented the Official Committee of Unsecured Creditors of Cooper-Standard Holdings, Inc., a leading manufacturer of fluid handling, body sealing and noises, vibration control components, systems and modules in passenger vehicles and light trucks.
 In August 2009, during the worst economic downturn in decades, Cooper-Standard filed for bankruptcy with more than $1.1 billion in funded debt.
 In a period of less than 10 months, Cooper-Standard confirmed a fully consensual chapter 11 plan that Kramer Levin was instrumental in helping to negotiate and which eliminated over $600 million in funded debt.
 Given the complexity of Cooper-Standard’s business, the speed at which it reorganized was a substantial accomplishment.

-Capmark Financial Group, Inc. — Kramer Levin represented the Official Committee of Unsecured Creditors of Capmark Financial Group, Inc. At the time of its filing, Capmark was one of the largest commercial real estate lenders and loan servicers in North America, with assets of approximately $20 billion and liabilities of approximately $21 billion.
-During the chapter 11 cases, Kramer Levin actively represented the Committee in, among other things, over ten complex asset sales by Capmark, including the sale of Capmark’s North American mortgage servicing business to Berkadia within the first few weeks of the case being commenced.
-Kramer Levin also represented the Committee in formulating and negotiating a comprehensive plan of reorganization that will distribute a recovery to creditors in the $.50 range and give control of the reorganized Company, including the ultimate ownership of Capmark Bank, to unsecured creditors.
+Capmark Financial Group, Inc. — At the time of its filing, Capmark was one of the largest commercial real estate lenders and loan servicers in North America, with assets of approximately $20 billion and liabilities of approximately $21 billion.
+Kramer Levin represented the Official Committee of Unsecured Creditors in, among other things, over ten complex asset sales by Capmark, including the sale of Capmark’s North American mortgage servicing business to Berkadia within the first few weeks of the case being commenced.
+Kramer Levin also represented the Committee in formulating and negotiating a comprehensive plan of reorganization that distributed a recovery to unsecured creditors and gave control of the reorganized Company, including the ultimate ownership of Capmark Bank, to unsecured creditors.

 Smurfit-Stone Container Corporation — Kramer Levin represented the Official Committee of Unsecured Creditors of Smurfit-Stone Container Corporation.
 Smurfit-Stone is the second largest manufacturer of paperboard and paper-based packaging products in North America and reported approximately $7.450 billion in assets and $5.582 billion in liabilities at the time of its chapter 11 filing.
 Kramer Levin negotiated a very successful plan for unsecured creditors which allocates 95.5% of the Smurfit-Stone’s equity to unsecured creditors, appoints a new board of directors chosen by the Debtor and the Committee, and implements a revised management compensation plan that Kramer Levin negotiated.
 The Bankruptcy Court for the District of Delaware confirmed the plan of reorganization, which went effective on June 30, 2010.